Blog

 • Users need to log in to access and download their preferred data formats.

-Step-by-Step Guide to Download Railway Station Data
+Step-by-Step Guide to Access and Download Racetrack Data

-Step 1: Search for Railway Station Data
+Step 1: Search for Racetrack Data

-Step 3: Refine Data with Filters
+Step 3: Refine with Data Filters

 With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.